 Dos and Don'ts for Effective Parenting in Organized Sports

 Hey parents.
 Winning or losing.
 The big “it” in any sport.
 Have you ever considered whether you or your child wants “it” more?
 Wonder why I ask?
 Because guess what?
 If it’s you, that’s a recipe for disaster.
-Consider this - studies show players motivated solely by winning and losing likely will burn out before they are out of their teens.
+Consider this - studies show players motivated solely by winning and losing are more likely to burn out before they are out of their teens.

 To wit.
 In 1978 I saw the tennis prodigy Andrea Jaeger at an 18 and under tournament at Northwestern University outside of Chicago.
 She was 13 at the time.
 Her father, who was also her coach, was screaming at her throughout the match.
 There was nothing encouraging in those constant screams.
 Over the course of her junior player career Jaeger won 13 national titles.
 She became, in 1980, at 15, the youngest seeded player and quarterfinalist ever at Wimbledon.
 Later that year she became the youngest finalist at the U.S. Open.
 At 16 she was ranked number 2 in the world.
 In 1983, the night before her Wimbledon final against Martina Navratilova, she had a heated argument with her father over practicing and he locked her out of their apartment.
 The next day, emotionally fatigued, she lost the final.
 Years later she admitted she lost the match on purpose.
 By 1984, at 19, off a major shoulder injury and unable to reconcile the narrow-minded focus of being a top tennis player, not to mention the emotional scars from her over-bearing father, she was done.